 Porcelain comes in different forms, including soft-paste, hard-paste, bone china, and artificial.
 The paste composition used to create a porcelain object and firing conditions determine the category under which it falls.

+when was chinese porcelain invented?
 The Chinese first made porcelain during the Shang dynasty.
 This took place between 1600-1046 B.C.E.
 During this period, the Chinese had come up with the primitive form of porcelain.
 In the Han Dynasty, glazed ceramic wares developed into porcelain.

 The techniques used to make porcelain started spreading in other Eastern Asia regions by the Song Dynasty, between 960-1279 AD.
 By 1644AD, the exportation of porcelain to European countries began.
 Different Chinese porcelain art styles began arriving in Europe during the Ming Dynasty.

 The Chinese invented porcelain for exportation purposes.
 Since it was invented, it significantly improved the quality of life of the Chinese and promoted international trade.
 When Chinese porcelain arrived in Europe, the Europeans attempted to duplicate it, but they could not analyze the material’s chemical composition.
 They only imitated its appearance.